J-Michielsen/bibliotheek/kristofm-over-css3-layout.md

 A grid area is any area of the grid bound by four grid lines.
 It can contain a number of grid cells.

+! uitproberen

+Grid gutters

+The examples in this little book all achieve gutters by way of a grid track that serves as a gutter between tracks used for con- tent.
+This is a valid approach, and is, in fact, necessary if you want to create a complex grid using different gutter widths.

+As I was preparing this book, a grid-column-gap property was added to the Level 1 specification.
+This property behaves much like column-gap in multiple-column layouts.
+Also, for Grid we have grid-row-gap to create spacing between rows.
+These properties have a shorthand of grid-gap, which allows you to specify both row and column gaps at once.

+Because grid-column-gap and grid-row-gap were not implemented in any browser at the time of writing—making it into Chrome Canary at the final moment—I have omitted them from my examples.
+For simple grids, these properties will serve to reduce the amount of CSS required.

+Nog iets zeggen over span?

+LINE-BASED PLACEMENT WITH NAMED LINES
+Remember: we are naming grid lines, not tracks.

+No strange hacks required!
+Grid truly allows us to separate document structure from presentation. create dramatically different layouts for any viewport or particular use without compromis- ing the document’s structure.

+LAYING THINGS OUT ON THE GRID

+A THREE-COLUMN LAYOUT USING GRID-TEMPLATE-AREAS

+Nested grids and subgrids

+Our nested grid in this example is completely independent of the main grid.
+The container .content is positioned by the main grid, but the child elements are not—they acquire their grid from the way we set up .content.

+This means we can’t inherit column widths from the parent, which is a problem if you want to use flexible length units: you’ll find it tricky to get the elements in the nested grid to line up with those in the outer grid.

+The specification has a solution for this: the subgrid key- word.
+If we were to use subgrid, we would use it as a value for the grid property:

+.content {

+grid: subgrid;

+}

+This comes in handy particularly when basing our layout on grid systems such as the twelve-column and sixteen-column grids that are currently popular.
+In most cases, you’ll want the children of nested elements to use the lines of the outer grid rather than implement their own grid.

+At the time of writing, however, it looks as if the subgrid keyword will be moved to Level 2 of the specification, and there is currently no browser implementation of this functionality.
+My concern is that if this doesn’t make it into the specification, authors will flatten their markup structure, removing semantic markup, in order to use Grid.

+Note that I used the repeat keyword when setting up this example.
+This simply saves me from having to write out my gutter and col pattern thirteen times.
+Between parentheses, I have the number of times that I want the pattern to repeat, followed by the pattern name.

+The specification has recently been updated to allow the number of repeats to be auto.
+This means that a pattern can repeat as many times as the content requires.
+At the time of writing, this is not implemented in any browser.
+If it were, then our row pattern could be written as follows:

+grid-template-rows:

+[row] auto repeat(auto, [gutter] 10px [row] » 60px);

+CSS GRIDS AND RESPONSIVE DESIGN

+IF YOU’VE MADE IT THIS FAR, you probably already have some idea of how useful CSS Grid Layout will be when working with responsive layouts.
+Proper separation of document source from presentation is something we have aimed for since the early days of CSS.
+Whenever I’ve been involved in developing a responsive design, though, I’ve always had to make compro- mises between source order and getting the most desirable layouts for each breakpoint.
+Grid, along with Flexbox, makes this far more straightforward.

+To see how, let’s look at some of the things we created in the last chapter, starting with the three-column layout using grid-template-areas (FIG 2.1).

+Redefining grid-template-areas with media queries

+Once again, I start by setting up all of my grid areas, for both the main grid and the nested grid on the article, with a class called .content.